Ancient Roman Bronze Ring | Early Christian Christogram (Chi-Rho) Engraving | 1st–4th Century CE

 Description

-This exceptionally designed Roman ring features a Christogram, one of the earliest symbols of Christianity.
-Dating from the 1st to 4th century CE, the ring combines fine Roman craftsmanship with deep spiritual meaning.
-The Christogram, formed from the Greek letters Chi (Χ) and Rho (Ρ)—the first two letters of “Christos”—was a discreet but powerful emblem of faith during a time when Christianity was still emerging within the Roman world.
+This Roman ring features a Christogram, one of the earliest symbolic representations of Christianity.
+Dating from the 1st to 4th century CE, the piece combines traditional Roman metalworking with emerging Christian iconography.
+The Christogram is formed from the Greek letters Chi (Χ) and Rho (Ρ)—the first two letters of “Christos”—creating the well-known Chi-Rho monogram used by early Christians as a discreet expression of faith.

 Features